nasa-jpl/ION-DTN/site-docs/docs/deployment-guide.md

 ### Node numbers

-In ION we always use the same numeric value for LTP (and BSSP) engine number and BP node number -- and for CFDP entity number and AMS continuum number as well.
+In ION we always use the same numeric value for LTP engine number and BP node number -- and for CFDP entity number and AMS continuum number as well.
 The idea is that a given ION node has a single identifying number, which by convention we use wherever a protocol